Sulfur-reducing bacteria: Ecology

 Sulfur-reducing bacteria are mostly mesophilic and thermophilic.
 Growth has been observed between a temperature range 37-95 °C, however the optimum is different depending on the species (i.e. Thermotoga neapolitana optimum 77 °C, Nautilia lithotrophica optimum 53 °C).
 They have been reported in many different environments, such as anoxic marine sediments, brackish and freshwater sediments, anoxic muds, bovine rumen, hot waters from solfataras and volcanic areas.
-Many of these bacteria are used to be found in hot vents, where elemental sulfur is an abundant sulfur species.
+Many of these bacteria are found in hot vents, where elemental sulfur is an abundant sulfur species.
 This happens due to volcanic activities, in which hot vapours and elemental sulfur are released together through the fractures of Earth's crust.
 The ability of using zero valence sulfur as both an electron donor or acceptor, allows Sulfurimonas spp. to spread widely among different habitats, from highly reducing to more oxidizing deep-sea environments.
 In some communities found in hydrothermal vents, their proliferation is enhanced thanks to the reactions carried out by thermophilic photo- or chemoautotrophs, in which there is simultaneously production of elemental sulfur and organic matter, respectively electron acceptor and energy source for sulfur-reducing bacteria.
 Sulfur reducers of hydrothermal vents can be free-living organisms, or endosymbionts of animals such as shrimps and tube worms.